TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 13:17:41 EST 2023

 The Evolution of Type

 Edited by James Yuells, this site offers links for foreign typography and phonetic fonts.
 Very helpful!
 They also have free phonetic fonts for the Mac, a Cree font (TTF for PC), and the SIL-IPA fonts.
-Alternate URL.
 [Google] [More] ⦿

 The TeX Catalogue Online